 The choice of exercises and weights you use depends on what you aim to achieve with your training.
 This means that exercises are just the means, like a car, that transports you from point A to point B.

-You are the one that chooses the point B, meaning you are the one who decided which exercises are the most optimal ones to reach point B.
+You are the one who chooses point B, meaning you are the one who decided which exercises are the most optimal ones to reach point B.

 This means that a specific exercise can be better for you to achieve your end goal, but it doesn’t necessarily need to be the best or better than other exercises.
 It all depends on the goal of your training.